Faculty & Program Support

 Web Banner Faculty and Staff Support

 We are here to help.
-We provide academic departments with resources to assist in the development, marketing, coordination and delivery of online and off-campus, site-based programs.
+We provide academic departments with resources to assist in the development, marketing, coordination and delivery of online and site-based programs.
 Other key unit responsibilities include the assessment of online programs and providing students with valuable student services that will enable them to complete their programs while maintaining career and family obligations.

 Developing and Delivering Distance Education Programs and Courses